lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 }
 ```

 Okay, we've got that one covered.
-Next we are going to do is to cover cases for each direction and axis.
+Next we are going to do is to cover cases for each axis and direction.

 ```scss
 // _spacing.scss